Applying for State geothermal acreage

 The AO is only extended to the application for a title and does not infer any obligation on the part of the Minister to grant a Geothermal Exploration Permit or Geothermal Drilling Reservation.

 Assessment conditions and administration follow closely those for exploration permits.
 A Geothermal Drilling Reservation is granted for a period not exceeding three years.
 The essential difference between a Geothermal Exploration Permit or Geothermal Drilling Reservation is that a well cannot be varied out of the work program, and that the Geothermal Drilling Reservation can only be extended (a further 12 months) if a well is in progress or to enable the conversion of any discovery made to a Geothermal Production Licence or Geothermal Retention Lease.

 Geothermal Exploration and Production is administered under the Petroleum and Geothermal Energy Resources Act 1967.
 The Act allows explorers to apply for a GSPA with, or without, an AO in addition to the practice of acreage which was formerly released under the competitive bidding system.

 GSPAs which involve ground disturbing work (including seismic surveys) are not subject to the Right to Negotiate provisions of the Native Title Act 1993.
 However, proponents will be prohibited from entering lands where native title rights and interest in that land has not been fully extinguished, except with the consent of the native title group.

-Explorers are encouraged to liaise with the Department of Mines and Petroleum's, Petroleum Division at the earliest opportunity so any potential difficulties or constraints may be considered before the proposed commencement date.
+Explorers are encouraged to liaise with the department's, Petroleum Division at the earliest opportunity so any potential difficulties or constraints may be considered before the proposed commencement date.